 - In the Platform Tools menu on the left, go to Apps > App Manager.

 Click the New Connected App button at the top of the Lightning Experience App Manager header.

-The New Connected App modal displays below.
+The New Connected App modal displays.

 Fill out the required Basic Information fields: